 Pressure-assist toilets.
 Best suited for commercial use or in homes with poor drainpipe carry, these models use the pressure of the water supply to the toilet to compress air in an inner tank.
 When you flush the toilet, pressurized water is forced into the bowl, blasting waste down the drainpipe.
 Pressure-assist toilets have a distinctive whoosh sound that’s much louder than gravity-flush toilets, but they are more effective in removing solid waste.

 Finding a low-flow gravity-flush or pressure-assist toilet that performs well is now easier than ever, thanks in no small part to a guy named Bill Gauley.

 Gauley publishes toilet performance results several times a year in a report that has become the industry standard for rating toilets.
-For a list of the top-rated low-flow toilets, see the chart at right.
-Gauley’s reporting on toilet performance also has pushed the toilet industry to improve its products.
+His reporting on toilet performance also has pushed the toilet industry to improve its products.

 Gauley’s an engineer by training, and back in the mid-1990s he was curious to know how much water his new low-flow toilet actually used.
 Although the unit was rated at 1.6 gallons per flush, Gauley found it used a gallon more than that.
 Surprised by the results, he tested other so-called “water-saving” toilets and found they all used significantly more water than the amount mandated by law.
 Most flushed pretty poorly, too.